perezpoz/perezpoz.github.io/docs/neuralformants.md

 ## Synthesised speech

-The following audio samples have been synthesised with the different systems described in [our paper][paper_link]
+The following audio samples have been synthesised with the different systems described in [our paper][paper_link].

+The first set of samples have been generated for the copy synthesis MUSHRA-like listening test described in the paper.
+We can observe the effect of the proposed method combining the neural formant (NF) network with different vocoders (Hifi-GAN and WaveNet).
+The proposed method does not degrade the quality of the speech signal compared to each corresponding vocoder on its own.

 <table class="tg">
   <thead>